AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 This release of Stingray picks up the latest version of FBX (2018.1.1), which provides various improvements and bug fixes.

+## Clear coat improvements

+Clear coat is now more energy conserving, which reduces bloom when using a clear coat material.

 ## Experimental feature: HoloLens updates

-A new HoloLens online project is now available in the **Project Manager**.
+A new HoloLens project is now available in the **Online Projects** tab in the **Project Manager**.

 ## What else is new?